ChrstphrHll/npc_gen/students/Eljana Jian.md

 ---
 ### Description
 - 5th year Goliath Fighter in Fiesn
-- wavy red hair that's hanging down to their legs, Blue eyes, and Dark Tan skin
+- shoulder length straight strawberry blond hair that's well kept, Blue eyes, and Dark Tan skin
 - Is Challenging and Confused, and has Harmony as their ideal

 ### Organizations